A Better Way to Pay for Infrastructure

 The MTR employs a strategy that they call “Rail + Property.”
 The Metro partners with developers of land adjacent to their metro stations and depots.
 Since the presence of a newly constructed metro station raises the value of the land nearby, the metro captures some of this value by selling or leasing the property around the station.

-The MTR uses value capture so well that, not only is it the world’s sole profitable subway system, it does so while charging significantly lower fares than those in other major cities, such as Tokyo or New York.
+Value capture works so well that, not only is the MTR the world’s sole profitable subway system, it achieves this while charging significantly lower fares than similar systems in other cities, such as Tokyo or New York.
 Additionally, the MTR requires no government subsidies.
 On the contrary, because the MTR is partly owned by the Hong Kong government, it pays the government hundreds of millions of dollars in dividends every year.

-This is the power of value capture.
+This is the power of land value capture.
 Lower fees, better infrastructure, profit, and no debt.
-There is no reason that such a model couldn’t be employed to finance better roads, bridges, and airports across the board.
+There is no reason that such a model couldn’t be employed to finance better roads, bridges, and airports.
 Once we learn to fund infrastructure in a sustainable and logical way, it loses its political potency.
-No longer are roads and bridges subject to political winds, and economic growth and development are all the better for it.
+No longer is the development of roads and bridges subject to fickle political winds.